Are you looking for fun things to do in San Diego? Scroll down to find some of the best places to visit and a wide range of activities in San Diego.

-The one thing I really didn’t like about the Safari Park were all the extra charges.
+The one thing I don’t like about the Safari Park are all the extra charges.
 Tickets to the park aren’t cheap to begin with and to then find out inside the park that most of their fun activities cost extra was very disappointing.

 Tip: While the San Diego Zoo is located in the center of San Diego, the Safari Park is about a 40 minutes drive north of town.
 And although I prefer the Safari Park over the Zoo, during a short trip to San Diego the Zoo might be the more convenient option.

-7. Go for a hike and enjoy the views at Torrey Pines State Natural Reserve
+7. Go for a Hike and Enjoy the Views at Torrey Pines State Natural Reserve

-If you enjoy hiking and beautiful views of a more rugged part of Southern California’s coastline then definitely include Torry Pines on your short trip to San Diego.
+If you enjoy hiking and beautiful views of a more rugged part of Southern California’s coastline then definitely add Torry Pines to your list of things to do in San Diego.

 The rugged, unspoiled nature so close to the city really is lovely.
 There is a visitor center you can’t miss once you walk up the hill and a large map with all the different trails.
 I enjoy taking the Beach Trail which winds along the cliffs offering breathtaking views and ends up on the beach.

-The trails range from very easy to moderate so it’s a very suitable activity for all ages.
+The hiking trails range from very easy to moderate so it’s a very suitable activity for all ages.
 See if you can spot a fox, a skunk or a raccoon.
 And, if you are really lucky and happen to be here during whale migrations, you might even see whales from the cliffs!

 I love coming here early in the morning for a quiet walk to get the blood flowing and feel energized for the rest of the day.
 Or I go at the end of the day to watch the sunset from the cliffs which is absolutely gorgeous!
 The reserve does close right after sunset so you won’t be able to hang around for too long.